jstetich/FOCB_WQ/Analysis/FOCB-Continuous-Time-and-Tide.md

 <img src="FOCB-Continuous-Time-and-Tide_files/figure-gfm/unnamed-chunk-2-1.png" style="display: block; margin: auto;" />

-Some Times are bare times, with the Excel default “Year zero” in the early 1900s.
+Some times are bare times, with the Excel default “Year zero” in the early 1900s.
 Others are complete dates and times.

 ## Add Manually Created Times

-We Create two Date Time values from the Month, Year, Day and Hour Columns, with different assumptions about timezone.
+We create two Date Time values from the Month, Year, Day and Hour Columns, with different assumptions about timezone.
 We compare them to the datetime column (originally “date”) to see what’s going on.
 That allows us to evaluate what time coordinates were used.
 The challenge